-One of the most common medical conditions our offices at Green Health Docs see, whether it’s Ohio, Maryland, Missouri or North Dakota, is chronic pain.
+One of the most common medical conditions our offices at Green Health Docs see, whether it’s Maryland or Missouri, is chronic pain.
 A large number of our pain patients also suffer from fibromyalgia, an illness that yields more than its fair share of severe pain, fatigue, sleep issues and other psychological troubles like depression.

 Fibromyalgia is defined as a disorder affecting the body causing widespread musculoskeletal pain.
 Other negative side effects of fibromyalgia include insomnia, difficulty sleeping or concentrating, anxiety, depression, mood swings, severe joint or tissue pain, and memory recall loss or missing time.
 PTSD may also be associated with fibromyalgia, notably in patients who suffering a traumatic emotional event.

 Some subjects develop symptoms following an emotional or physical trauma, while others develop symptoms of fibromyalgia over a long period of time.
 The disorder also appears to disproportionately favor women over men.
 In fact, 90% of all fibromyalgia cases are female.

 Defined only recently in 1990, fibromyalgia is a relatively young illness.
 Since its discovery, the medical community has looked upon fibromyalgia with some sense of skepticism.
 However, with millions of valid cases popping up, research and studies are showing how and why fibromyalgia occurs in so many patients.